zeroc-ice/ice-demos/cpp/Glacier2/winrt/simpleChat/README.md

 README to start the server and the Glacier2 router.
 Since the WinRT SSL transport doesn't support client-side SSL authentication, you also need to edit the Glacier2 router configuration file config.glacier to uncomment the IceSSL.VerifyPeer=0 property.
-If you run the client from a remote device such as the Surface, you will also need to regenerate the server certificate to ensure the certificate common name is set to the IP address of the server.
+If you run the client from a remote machine or device, you will also need to regenerate the server certificate to ensure the certificate common name is set to the IP address of the server.
 To regenerate the certificate, you can run the makecerts.py Python script from the certs directory at the top of this distribution.
 For example:

   > cd certs
   > makecerts.py 192.168.1.53